openjs-foundation/artwork/README.md

 We can also help you make minor changes (for example, creating a stacked variant of your logo, converting to monochrome, or extracting an icon).
 For help with this, please reach out to [operations@openjsf.org](mailto:operations@openjsf.org).

+If you're building or managing a website for an OpenJS Foundation-hosted project, please see our guidance on the [proper text to use in website footers](#copyright-notices-for-project-website-footers).

+## Getting help

+If you have a question about this policy or how to implement it, please reach out to [legal-questions@lists.openjsf.org](mailto:legal-questions@lists.openjsf.org).

 ## OpenJS Foundation Logos

 - [OpenJS Foundation style guide](./openjs_foundation/openjs_foundation-brand_guide.png)